platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 Examples of such practices often named are: a clear purpose, a thorough domain understanding, going from simple to complex, ensuring reproducibility, exploring sensitivities and validation with good quality data [e.g., @Crout2008].
 The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practice demands an awareness of the sensitivity [] to parametrization" (p.16).
 From here on, GMP were elaborated and became widespread in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has since been applied to all areas of socio-environmental sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].

 Good Modeling Practices appear as five phases in the model life cycle [Table 1 of @Jakeman2024]: (1) Problem scoping and (2) conceptualization, (3) Model formulation and evaluation, (4) application, and (5) perpetuation, and the reiteration of these phases.
 Good Modelling Software Practices (GMSP) are prominent in phases 3--5, and are thus subsumed under GMP.
-But where GMP is concerned with the reliability and validity of a model --- possibly foremost its purpose, scope and assumptions [@Wang2023] --- GMSP is concerned with the quality and reliability of a model's software implementation and beyond: a good quality model software is not restricted to good computer code, but can also aid to support iterations through the model life cycle and help to follow Good Scientific or Research Practice [@DFG2022;@Allea2023].
+But where GMP is concerned with the reliability and validity of a model---possibly foremost its purpose, scope and assumptions [@Wang2023]---GMSP is concerned with the quality and reliability of a model's software implementation and beyond: a good quality model software is not restricted to good computer code, but can also aid to support iterations through the model life cycle and help to follow Good Scientific or Research Practice [@DFG2022;@Allea2023].

 Other scientific and technical fields where software plays a major role developed the concept of Good Software Practice; it can be traced back to the origins of the Unix system, which has at its core not a monolithic but highly granular structure of many little programs that "do one thing only, and do it well" [@Ritchie1974].
 These little tools should allow to develop new software in a better way, argued @Kernighan1976, for example by following the DRY principle: "Do not repeat yourself", and to KISS --- "keep it simple, stupid!" [@Stroop1960;@Raymond2003].
 Cotemporaneously the Free Software movement emerged to emancipate software from the ownership of companies and consider it a public good, to be (1) run for any purpose, (2) studied and modified, (3) distributed, and (4) modified and distributed [@Stallman1983;@Stallman1996], and with it the practices to ensure these freedoms in Open Source software.
 Educating about good practices became central in projects such as the Software Carpentry [@Wilson2016], highlighting the utility of live coding, pair programming and "open everything".